anas-didi95/anasdidi-dev/content/blog/_docker-compose-postgres/index.md

 While Docker is mainly used in deployment, it can also be use in development environment.
 By running a container for development environment, we can avoid to install a bunch of tools or languages on our machine.

-For example, we can use Docker to run service such as **Postgres** and **pgAdmin** for database service and administration platform for Postgres in a container.
+For example, we can use Docker to run service such as **postgres** and **pgadmin** for database service and administration platform for PostgreSQL respectively in a container.

 To demonstrate, we will configure Postgres and pgAdmin with **Docker Compose** for database service for our development environment.